-Prior to any Exchange Listing or any listing of the Company's securities on any other public trading market, the base management fee is calculated and payable quarterly in arrears at an annual rate of 0.75% of average total assets, excluding cash and cash equivalents and undrawn capital commitments and including assets financed using leverage ("Average Total Assets"), at the end of the two most recently completed calendar quarters.
+Under the Advisory Agreement, for the first five quarters beginning with the calendar quarter in which the IPO was consummated (i.e., beginning with the calendar quarter ended March 31, 2024 through the calendar quarter ending March 31, 2025), the management fee is calculated at an annual rate of 0.75% of average total assets, excluding cash and cash equivalents and including assets financed using leverage ("Average Total Assets"), at the end of the two most recently completed calendar quarters, and thereafter, the management fee will step up to 1.00% of Average Total Assets.
 For purposes of this calculation, cash and cash equivalents include any temporary investments in cash-equivalents, U.S. government securities and other high quality investment grade debt investments that mature in 12 months or less from the date of investment.
-Following an Exchange Listing, the base management fee will be calculated at an annual rate of 1.25% of Average Total Assets.
+Any management fees will be payable quarterly in arrears.